-- (a) The Authority's members, ad hoc members, officers, and employees shall not: - (1) Directly or indirectly receive any compensation or interest, financial or otherwise, or incur any obligation, which would be a substantial conflict with the proper discharge of their duties with the Authority; - (2) Engage in other employment that might impair the independence of their judgment in the execution of their duties with the Authority;
+- (a) No member, ad hoc member, officer, or employee shall: - (1) Receive any compensation for or have an interest, financial or otherwise, direct or indirect, or incur any obligation that is in substantial conflict with the proper discharge of their duties with the Authority;

-- (3) Disclose confidential information, acquired in the course of official duties, or use such confidential information to further personal financial interests; - (4) Directly or indirectly solicit, accept, or receive any gift, whether in the form of a promise, money, services, a loan, lodging, meals, entertainment, or anything of value. - (5) Arrange for the extension of credit or renew an extension of credit in the form of a personal loan from the Authority. - (b) Unless otherwise permitted by the IEP or the Ethics Committee, no immediate family member of a member, ad hoc member, officer, or employee may directly or indirectly solicit, accept, or receive any other items described in § 4(a)(4) of this Article. - (c) Unless otherwise permitted by the IEP or the Ethics Committee, no member, ad hoc member, officer, employee nor an immediate family member of a member, ad hoc member, officer, or employee may engage in the following actions: - (1) Speculating or dealing in equipment, supplies, or materials normally purchased by the Authority; - (2) Borrowing money from the Authority, suppliers, significant commercial customers, individuals, or firms with whom the Authority does business (loans or mortgages from banks or individuals doing business with the Authority are exempt if the terms are at current rates and the customary collateral for such transactions is provided); - (3) Acquiring an interest in real estate in which it is known that the Authority also has a current or anticipated interest;
+- (2) Engage in other employment that might impair the independence of their judgment in the execution of their duties with the Authority; - (3) Disclose confidential information, acquired in the course of official duties or use such confidential information to further personal financial interests; - (4) Directly or indirectly solicit, or accept or receive any gift, having a value of seventy-five dollars or more, whether in the form of money, service, loan, travel, thing or promise, or in any other form under circumstances in which it could reasonably be inferred that the gift was intended as a reward for any official action on their part; excepting entertainment, meals or social invitations that are customary and proper under the circumstances and are wholly in keeping with good business ethics, and do not place the recipient under obligations; - (5) Arrange for the extension of credit or renew an extension of credit in the form of a personal loan from the Authority. - (b) Unless otherwise permitted by the IEP or the Ethics Committee, no immediate family member of a member, ad hoc member, officer, or employee may directly or indirectly solicit, accept, or receive any other items described in § 4(a)(4) of this Article. - (c) Unless otherwise permitted by the IEP or the Ethics Committee, no member, ad hoc member, officer, employee or the immediate family of a member, ad hoc member, officer, or employee may engage in the following actions: - (1) Speculating or dealing in equipment, supplies, or materials normally purchased by the Authority; - (2) Borrowing money from the Authority, suppliers, significant commercial customers, individuals or firms with whom the Authority does business (loans or mortgages from banks or individuals doing business with the Authority are exempt if the terms are at current rates and the customary collateral for such transactions is provided); - (3) Acquiring an interest in real estate in which it is known that the Authority also has a current or anticipated interest; - (4) Misusing information to which the individual has access by reason of his or her position such as by disclosing confidential information (of a technical, financial or business nature) to others outside or inside the business (whether or not a consideration is received), or using such information for one's own interest or the interest of an immediate family member;

-- (4) Misusing information to which the individual has access by reason of his or her position, including, but not limited to, disclosing confidential information (of a technical, financial, or business nature) to others outside or inside the business (whether or not a consideration is received), or using such information for one's own interest or the interest of an immediate family member; - (5) Soliciting funds or other items of value from the Authority's vendors, suppliers, or consultants for self-interest or for the benefit of any other organization, club, or person, whether such other persons or entities are charitable, religious or profit-making; - (6) Serving as an officer, director, manager, consultant, volunteer, or an independent contractor with another company or business organization directly or indirectly related to the Authority without specific authorization from the Authority; and - (7) Legally representing or exerting influence in favor of a current or potential vendor, including but not limited to, assisting in the drafting of applications, plans or proposals for Authority approval or submitting such applications, plans or proposals to the Authority. - (d) The prohibited actions and activities set forth in this section do not encompass every situation that may lead to a conflict of interest.
+- (5) Soliciting funds or other items of value from Authority vendors, suppliers or consultants for oneself or to benefit any other organization, club or person, whether such other persons or entities are charitable, religious or profit-making; - (6) Serving as an officer, director or manager with another company or business organization directly or indirectly related to the Authority without specific authorization from the Authority; and - (7) Representing current or potential customers to submit applications, plans or other compliance information to the Authority for approval. - (d) The prohibited actions and activities set forth in this section do not encompass every situation that may lead to a conflict of interest.